ottiram/WOMBAT/README.md

 ```

-Using this data set as input, it can be called like this:
+Using this data set as input, the script can be called like this:

 ```shell
 $ python tools/apply_preprocessor.py data/text/dblp-titles.txt